 Causes of abscesses

 Abscesses usually develop when you have a bacterial infection that your immune system tries to contain.
-In the process of fighting the infection, pus (a mixture of bacteria and dead cells) is produced.
+In the process of fighting the infection, pus (a liquid or semi-liquid mixture of bacteria and dead cells) is produced.

 Other causes include non-bacterial infections, ingrown hairs, or a blocked gland or duct.

 There are many different types of abscesses, including:

 - skin abscesses or boils — often affecting the face, throat, armpits or groin